pic-ai-robotic-chemistry/FAMs-for-polymorphic-transformations/README.md

 I       4.23892000      4.90632000      2.09340000     -0.18968900     -0.01057700     -0.11252300 \
 I       2.59642000     -0.85314000      2.85555000     -0.11438500      0.20898100     -0.15406500 \
 ```
+Our dataset was submitted to Figshare alongside the paper

 ## ELoRA for fine-tune foundation models of MACE
 Example mace_run_train invocation for fine-tuning a MACE foundation model using ELoRA.
 Flags below are the example you provided; adjust file paths and hyperparameters for your dataset.\